Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: From exponential generating functions to difference equations: setting and examples

-Before deducing from the proposition above the functional equations satisfied by the OGF in Table~\ref{Fig:M2}, let us just prove in detail that one can obtain higher order difference equations in some other interesting cases:
+Before deducing from the proposition above the functional equations satisfied by the OGF in Table~\ref{Fig:M2}, let us just illustrate that one can obtain higher order difference equations in some other interesting cases: